Results of the Work – 9/19/22

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for evangelism today I you had a chance God truly blessed.
+So thanks for your prayers for the Ministry and for evangelism today if you had a chance.
+God blessed me and good things were done.

 In Him,